Mezue1/SentimentAnalysis/README.md

-# Twitter Sentiment Anlysis
+# Twitter Hate Speech Anlysis

-Using NLP to detect hate speech in tweets
+The objective of this task is to detect hate speech in tweets using NLP.

+This taks uses a clean dataset, with 31,962 sample tweets and labels ( label '1' if hate speech label '0' if not).

 Following [this] tutorial